TwelveIterationMods/balm-docs/docs/registries/blocks.md

 }
 ```

-You can obtain a BalmBlockFactory either through `Balm.blocks(MOD_ID, ModBlocks::initialize)` or by registering your mod as a `BalmModule`.
+You can obtain a BalmBlockRegistrar either through `Balm.blocks(MOD_ID, ModBlocks::initialize)` or by registering your mod as a `BalmModule`.

 #### Using an Initializer